 Francesco Rullani is currently Full Professor and Job Market Officer for the PhD in Management at Ca' Foscari University of Venice (IT).

-He has been the Founder and Scientific Director of ERShub@luiss, the LUISS hub gathering all the activities undertaken within the LUISS Business School (IT) that relate to ethics, responsibility and sustainability (ERShub@luiss is now CeSID - Center on Sustainability, Inclusion, Digitalization and Francesco is affiliated to it as Scientific Collaborator).
+Previously, at LUISS, he has been the Founder and Director of ERShub@luiss, the hub gathering all the activities undertaken within the LUISS Business School (IT) that relate to ethics, responsibility and sustainability (ERShub@luiss is now CeSID - Center on Sustainability, Inclusion, Digitalization and Francesco is affiliated to it as Scientific Collaborator).

 His research focuses on self-organized digital innovation, social innovation and social entrepreneurship.
 In particular, the organizational dynamics of digital communities and their impact on the economic system, and the mechanisms allowing hybrid organizations to merge social impact and economic sustainability, are among the key issues he has been interested in.

 Francesco has explored these themes employing mainly big data analytics, but also theoretical elaboration, qualitative case studies and formal modeling.

 His publications appeared in Strategic Management Journal, Research Policy, Business Ethics Quarterly, Journal of Business Ethics, Industrial and Corporate Change, and others.

 He has led and/or participated in projects financed by the European Union (e.g., H2020), National and Regional Authorities (e.g., PRIN; POR FSE), companies and their associations (e.g., RetImpresa) and NGO's (e.g., ActionAid).